ehmatthes/pcc_3e/online_resources_site/docs/updates/deploying_django.md

 ## Flex and Fixed plans

 Upsun offers two types of deployment plans, *Flex* and *Fixed*.
 With a Flex plan, you can adjust the size of individual resources as your project grows.
-With Fixed plans, you choose an overall set of resources, and then you can upgrade those resources as a group when your project grows.
+With a Fixed plan, you choose an overall set of resources, and then you can upgrade those resources as a group when your project grows.

 Upsun steers people towards Flex plans, but it's more expensive and not needed when you're first learning to deploy a small project.

 ### Adding a Fixed Organization

 When you create an account on Upsun, you also create a default *Organization*.
 That default organization is on their Flex plan.
-Make a new Organization on the Fixed plan by clicking the drop down arrow next to **My Projects** on the dashboard, and then clicking **New organization**:
+Make a new Organization on the Fixed plan by clicking the dropdown arrow next to **My Projects** on the dashboard, and then clicking **New organization**:

 ![The dialog for adding a new organization on Upsun](../images/upsun_new_org_dialog.png)

-In the **Create organization** dialog that appears, make a name for your new organization.
+In the **Create organization** dialog that appears, choose a name for your new organization.
 I used the form `<first_name>_fixed`.
 Make sure to change the **Organization type** to "Fixed".

 ![The create organization form on Upsun](../images/upsun_create_org_form_bordered.png)